 Surprisingly, it actually was pretty easy.
 Both loved the hats and actually wore them!
 A lot.
 In fact, the gifts were such hits that my sister, friends, and sisters-in-law requested monogrammed hats, and I ended up making several more throughout the summer.
 Even my husband (who usually doesn’t get too excited about my embroidery projects) requested that I make one for his secretary.
 (Don’t worry, there was reciprocity with this transaction.)

 Although I’ve given this gift to death, and it won’t be my Mother’s Day gift this year, a monogrammed straw hat is a pretty perfect gift, because…

 - It’s useful.
 Most moms will be outside at some point this summer, and most have enough common sense to protect their skin from the sun.

 - It fits anyone.
 No concerns about finding the right size.
 Straw hats are pretty much one-size-fits-all.

 - It’s really inexpensive.
 There are several available on Amazon for under $20, for example: FURTALK Womens Beach Sun Straw Hat UV UPF50 or this cute floppy hat.
 I’ve also found straw hats at Target, Walmart, etc…

 - It’s personalized, duh!
 Who doesn’t love something made just for them?

 - It’s easy to embroider.
 The brim is nice and flat, which is where you will do the embroidery.
-Straw hats are unlike a baseball cap which can be challenging to embroider since the embroidery usually goes on the front of the hat.
+Monogramming straw hats is unlike embroidering on a baseball cap which can be challenging to embroider since the embroidery usually goes on the front of the hat and it’s curved.

 - Hoop a piece of sticky back stabilizer, score the edges to remove the paper backing and mark the center point of the hoop on the sticky stabilizer.

-- Mark the intended center point of the design on the hat using disappearing ink.
+- Mark the intended center point of the design on the hat using a disappearing ink pen.

 - Stick the brim of the hat on the adhesive stabilizer lining up the center point on the brim with the center point on the stabilizer.